-- A. The Town requires all new developmentNew Developments to comply with Section 404 of the CWA. - B. The US Army Corps of Engineers (Corps) and EPA jointly administer Section 404 of the CWA.
+- A. The Town requires all New Developments to comply with Section 404 of the CWA. - B. The US Army Corps of Engineers (Corps) and EPA jointly administer Section 404 of the CWA.
 The CWA regulates the discharge of dredged or fill material into washes, rivers, streams, lakes, certain man-made canals and other waters of the United States, including wetlands.

-Examples of activities that might be regulated under this program include:
+Examples of activities potentially regulated under this program include:

 - 1. Stream crossings; - 2.
 Dam construction and flow regulation; - 3.
 Water diversion for canals, irrigation systems and stock tanks; - 4.
 Stream bed modification and stabilization; and - 5.
-Building subdivisions, master planned communities, nonresidential structures, highways and airports. - C. Projects that are determined by the Corps to have a minimal environmental impact require compliance with nationwide permits in a streamlined process.
+Building subdivisions, master planned communities, nonresidential structures, highways and airports. - C. Projects determined by the Corps to have potential environmental impacts require compliance with nationwide permits in a streamlined process.
 Projects with potentially significant impacts may require individual permits and public notice.